-General operation sequences for cooling, heating and defrost are described in the following sub-paragraphs.
-Schematic representation of controller operation is provided in Figure 4.6, Figure 4.7 and Figure 4.8.
+General operation sequences for cooling, heating and defrost are provided in the following sub-sections.
+Schematic representation of controller operation is provided in Figure 4.5, Figure 4.6 & Figure 4.7.

 Operational software responds to various inputs.
 These inputs come from the temperature sensors and pressure transducers, the temperature setpoint, the settings of the configuration variables and the function code assignments.
 The action taken by the operational software changes as the input values change.
 Overall interaction of the inputs is described as a "mode" of operation.
 The modes of operation include perishable (chill) mode and frozen mode.
-Descriptions of the controller interaction and modes of operation are provided in the following sub paragraphs.
+Descriptions of the controller interaction and modes of operation are provided in the following sub-sections.